digitalwarenkombinat/digitalwarenkombinat.de/src/content/blog/en/we-are-nominated-for-the-digamus-award-2024.md

 **_And what exactly is the DigAMus Award?_**

 Every year, the DigAMus Award recognizes the best digital projects from museums.
-Even though we are not a classic internally developed museum project, our <a href='/projects/glamorous-europe/'>**GLAMorous Europe**</a> project works with data from museum collections.
+Even though we are not a classic internally developed museum project, our [**GLAMorous Europe**](/en/projects/glamorous-europe/) project works with data from museum collections.

 **_Update from May 22, 2024_**

-Unfortunately, we did not win an audience award with <a href='/projects/glamorous-europe/'>**GLAMorous Europe**</a>.
+Unfortunately, we did not win an audience award with [**GLAMorous Europe**](/en/projects/glamorous-europe/).
 Thank you for your active support in the voting!
 Just being on the shortlist is a huge success for our visibility.